A despairing man - Judas, who slipped away from Jesus.

 When morning came, all the chief priests and the elders of the people conferred together against Jesus in order to bring about his death.
 They bound him, led him away, and handed him over to Pilate the governor (Matthew 27:1-2 NRSVUE).

-This scene might be joined with the preceding arrest and trial.
-There was more activity during that night.
+This scene might be read with the preceding arrest and trial.
+There was deadly activity during that night.
 However, the day had dawned and it was time for business to be conducted.
 Probably daylight meant formal procedure could be followed.
-The days were lengthening; daylight now exceeded the darkness.
+The days were lengthening; visible daylight now exceeded the darkness.
 Just the same, morning was the time to get busy.

 When Judas, who had betrayed him, saw that Jesus was condemned, he was seized with remorse and returned the thirty pieces of silver* to the chief priests and the elders.
 “I have sinned,” he said, “for I have betrayed innocent blood.”
 “What is that to us?” they replied.
 “That’s your responsibility.”
 So Judas threw the money into the temple and left.
 Then he went away and hanged himself (Matthew 27:3-5 NIV).

 Judas saw.
 He saw what he did not want to see.
 What did he see?
 Jesus condemned (to death).
+How did he see it?
+I suppose it was the sight of the bound Jesus being led away.
 Do you agree Judas did not expect that, nor want that?
-He saw.
+He knew well that Jesus offered no resistance to arrest - Judas lead the arrest party.
+Now, he saw.
+Jesus was accepting the work of the hands of "wicked men".
+Then he was remorseful (evidenced in his actions).

 “He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21 CSB).